2025–26 Hamilton Academical F.C. season: Relocation to Broadwood Stadium

 Between 2022 and 2025, Hamilton shared their home stadium, New Douglas Park, with Clyde following Clyde's eviction from their home ground Broadwood Stadium.
 In May 2025 it was announced that due to a dispute with the owner of New Douglas Park, Hamilton would play their home fixtures at Broadwood until further notice.
+In April 2026, the club announced that they had reached an agreement to return to New Douglas Park for the 2026/27 season.